gTahidi/fabric-hacktogether/setup.md

 1.  **Provision Microsoft Fabric Workspace:** Ensure you have access to a Microsoft Fabric enabled workspace (Trial or Paid Capacity).
 2.  **Create Lakehouse:** Within the workspace, create a new Lakehouse (e.g., `SalesPredictionLH`).
 This will serve as the central storage for Bronze, Silver, and Gold data layers.
-3.  **Upload Raw Data:** Upload the initial raw sales data (e.g., CSV files) to the `Files/Bronze/RawInput` directory within the Lakehouse using the Fabric UI or OneLake File Explorer.
+3.  **Upload Raw Data:** Upload the initial raw sales data (e.g., `SalesData.csv`) to the `Files/Bronze/RawInput` directory within the Lakehouse using the Fabric UI or OneLake File Explorer.
 Alternatively, configure Data Factory pipelines or Dataflows Gen2 to ingest data from source systems into this location.
-4.  **Import Notebooks:** Upload or create the necessary Fabric Notebooks for data processing (Bronze-to-Silver, Silver-to-Gold) and model training within the workspace.
+4.  **Import Notebooks:** Upload or create the necessary Fabric Notebooks, such as `Spice_Test.ipynb` (for cleaning, transformation, and pivoting) and potentially separate notebooks for model training, within the workspace.
 5.  **Configure Pipelines/Dataflows (Optional):** If using pipelines or dataflows for ingestion or orchestration, configure their connections, parameters, and schedules.
 6.  **Set up Power BI (Optional):** Connect Power BI Desktop to the Fabric Lakehouse/Warehouse (Gold layer) or create a Power BI Dataset directly in the Fabric service to build reports.